SAP-samples/btp-cap-multitenant-saas/docu/2-basic/2-prepare-provider-subaccount/README.md

 For **us10** region, please add for example **sap_cp_us10_ans@sap.com** as a Space Auditor.

 [<img src="./images/Space_TechUser.png" width="500"/>](./images/Space_TechUser.png?raw=true)

-**Kyma**

-For the Kyma environment, this step is not required as no lifecycle events are send by the sample application using the Alert Notification Service.

 ## 5. Limitations of free and trial services plans